lcec-unb/fhdFoam/README.md

 `./fhdFoam.sh`

-Then, you just need to answer the questions that will appear on the windows in order to configure and run a given simulation.
+You need to be inside the openFoam bash  to successfully use the graphical user interface.
+After calling the **fhdFoam.sh** bash script, you just need to answer the questions that will appear on the windows in order to configure and run a given simulation.

 ## Running the simulations manually